accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/environnement-de-test.md

 ### Other environments

-Finally, depending on the context of the site being audited, other complementary assistive technologies may be useful, such as :
+Finally, depending on the context of the site being audited, other complementary assistive technologies may be useful, such as

-- ZoomText on Windows or Mac OSX ;
+- ZoomText on Windows or Mac OSX;
 - Dragon Naturally Speaking on Windows or Mac OSX.

 ### Controlled environment